We’ve all gone through a year+ now with video meetings taking the place of in-person connection. And Zoom fatigue is real.

 - Create a relaxing space.
 Have a chair, cushion, or yoga mat available nearby.
 Set up an inviting area with candles, plants, blankets, a cup of tea, and anything else that might be comforting for you.

 - Test your technology.
 You can participate by computer, tablet, or smartphone.
 A free introductory class is a great opportunity to try out the technology and get acquainted with the online class setting.
+(Zoom’s FAQs can be a great support if you’re new to the platform.)

 - If possible, arrange for your children or other housemates to be away or quietly occupied.
 If you expect you might get interrupted, you can always mute your microphone and/or turn off your video during the guided meditations.